The cicadas are extremely noisy during the summer months in Crete, and particularly in Knossos.

 Snake Goddesses’ epiphany and her Votary

-The larger statuette (left) stands some thirty-five centimetres high and depicts a woman wearing a tall hat, an embroidered bodice and a skirt with a short apron (Witcombe 1995; Archaeological Institute of America 2017).
+The larger statuette (left) stands some thirty-five centimetres high and possibly depicts a female idol, representing the Snake Goddess, her Epiphany or the Great Priestess performing religious rituals (Witcombe 1995; Archaeological Institute of America 2017).
+She is wearing a tall hat, an embroidered bodice and a skirt with a short apron (Witcombe 1995; Archaeological Institute of America 2017).

 “Her omnipotence is expressed through a triple tiara topped […] by a snake’s head, [the] bodice, a laced corset exposing her full breasts, suggests her nourishing aspects.
 The skirt is bordered with the sacred net pattern and partially covered by a short double apron edged with the wave design.
 The figurine’s most striking features are her staring eyes, black and hypnotic.
 The eyebrows are sculpted in relief to enhance the mantic expression.
 Hair hair, cut short in front, falls down her back to her waist.
 Large ears, quite out of proportion, are a feature noted in other Cretan goddesses of the period” (Johnson 1990:142).
 Probably three snakes are swirling around her body (Witcombe 1995; Archaeological Institute of America 2017).
 One is draped around her neck so that it hangs well down her back with its bulk slithering along both of her arms (Ibid.).
 She holds the snake’s head in her right hand and the tail in her left (Ibid.).
 Two other snakes appear to slither down her body from the top of her headdress, gliding past her breasts to intertwine their heads just below her waist (Ibid.).
 All of them “twine [around the faience woman] as if offering life or death” (Johnson 1990:142).